Pakistan Post Expands Scope Of Its Financial Services - UrduPoint

 Pakistan Post Expands Scope Of Its Financial Services

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Apr, 2021 ) :Pakistan Post has expanded scope of its financial services to make secure and timely delivery of mail, money and material at the doorsteps of the customers at affordable charges.
+ISLAMABAD, May 2 (UrduPoint / Pakistan Point News - 2nd May, 2021 ) :Pakistan Post (PO) has expanded scope of its financial services to make secure and timely delivery of mail, money and material at the doorsteps of the customers at affordable charges.

 An official of Pakistan Post told APP that the department is offering various financial services including Post draft, Electronic Money Order (EMO) service, Postal Order and Money Order.